-This NSF-funded project (2018-2022, PI Dr. Katrina Mullan, U Montana) will quantify feedbacks among land use, climate, soil moisture, surface water availability, and human well-being and behavior in the Brazilian Amazon.
+This NSF-funded project (2018-2022, PI Dr. Katrina Mullan, U Montana) will quantify feedbacks among land use, climate, soil moisture, surface water, and human well-being and behavior in the Brazilian Amazon.
 The project will couple models of climate (Dr. Fernando de Sales, SDSU) with land surface models, hydrological data and models (Biggs), socioeconomic surveys, and agent-based models of human decisions to quantitatively link the hydroclimate, humans, and land cover outcomes.
 We are currently seeking applicants for this research at both the MS and PhD levels.
-Please contact email@example.com or firstname.lastname@example.org.
+Please contact firstname.lastname@example.org or email@example.com.
 See SDSU media coverage here and on page 10 here.
 See the project website here.

 This series of projects, funded by the US EPA, aimed to map and model land cover, runoff and erosion from urbanized watersheds in Mexico that drain to the ecologically-valuable Tijuana Estuary.
 Projects included measurement and modeling of runoff and sediment load, mapping of gully and channel erosion, and mapping land cover and socioeconomic status.
-Students involved: Garrett McGurk, Kris Taniguchi, Napoleon Gudino-Elizondo.
+Students involved: Garrett McGurk, Ben Downing, Kris Taniguchi (PhD 2018), Napoleon Gudino-Elizondo (PhD 2018).

 Stable isotopes for detection of runoff sources and evaporation